ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 content
-  When used instead of \ :literal:`src`\ , sets the contents of a file or data set directly to the specified value.
+  When used instead of ``src``, sets the contents of a file or data set directly to the specified value.

-  Works only when \ :literal:`dest`\  is a USS file, sequential data set, or a partitioned data set member.
+  Works only when ``dest`` is a USS file, sequential data set, or a partitioned data set member.

-  If \ :literal:`dest`\  is a directory, then content will be copied to \ :literal:`/path/to/dest/inline\_copy`\ .
+  If ``dest`` is a directory, then content will be copied to ``/path/to/dest/inline_copy``.

   | **required**: False
   | **type**: str